ashisa/azure-pal-link/README.md

 For simplicity, the *azure-pal-link* script creates a service principal with Reader access to a resource group in the customer subscription.
 A user in the customer tenant with Owner access is required to execute this script.
 Following are the steps that it performs -
 1. Create Service Principal in customer tenant
+2. Get the scopes for the resource groups provided on the command line
-2. Create a "Reader" role assignment under the resource group scope that was provided on the command line
+3. Create a "Reader" role assignment for the resource group scopes
-3. Use the Service Principal credentials to create a session
+4. Use the Service Principal credentials to create a session
-4. Link the partner ID
+5. Link the partner ID

 ## Executing the script